JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 ```

 Now check the most recent version of your plugin appears on the [JetBrains Plugins Repository](https://plugins.jetbrains.com/).
-If successfully deployed, any users who currently have your plugin installed on an eligible version of the IntelliJ Platform are notified of a new update available on the following restart.
+If successfully deployed, any users who currently have your plugin installed on an eligible version of the IntelliJ Platform are notified of a new update available as soon as the update has been verified.

 ### Specifying a Release Channel
 You may also deploy plugins to a release channel of your choosing, by configuring the `publishPlugin.channels` property.